ollieread/multiauth/README.md

 ### License

-This package inherits the licensing of its parent frame, Laravel, and as such is open-sourced software licensed under the [MIT license](http://opensource.org/licenses/MIT)
+This package inherits the licensing of its parent framework, Laravel, and as such is open-sourced software licensed under the [MIT license](http://opensource.org/licenses/MIT)